ArturKalach/react-native-external-keyboard/README.md

 ## New Release Features

-- `withKeyboardFocus`: an HOC that adds focus capabilities to any pressable component.
+- `withKeyboardFocus`: an HOC that adds focus capabilities to default pressable components (and some external ones).
 - Tint and halo effects for iOS.
 - Keyboard focus and autofocus support.